SubodhShil/DSA-Problem-Solving/Algorithms/Dynamic Programming/README.md

 2. **Overlapping subproblems**: In a problem where subproblems occurs more than once is known as overlapping subproblems, these subproblems are quite inefficient to compute from scratch again.

 Two methods of DP:
+1. **Memoization (Top Down)**: Tend to store the value of subproblems.
-1. Tabulation (Bottom Up)
+2. Tabulation (Bottom Up)

-2. Memoization (Top Down)
+In order to convert a recursion into a DP solution:
+1. Declare an array
+2. Check if the sub-problem previously computed in the array
+3. If the sub-problem not been solved then solve and store in the array.